TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     :name: data-leveluid
     :Syntax: leveluid : [pointer, integer]

-    Get the UID of a page in the root-line.
+    Get the UID of a page in the root line.

     *   Use an absolute level with 0 or a positive integer.
     *   With a negative integer got x levels up